-Under the living wage theme, the fresh & ingredients program supports two important projects in the bana program supports two important projects in the banana sector: together with the FAO and Fairtade International, IDH is supporting the Living Wage Advocacy Initiative (LIWIN) to improve sector governance in Ecuador and Ghana, which has involved engaging with governmental agencies, industry bodies and trade unions on the payment of a living wage.
+Under the living wage theme, the fresh & ingredients program supports two important projects in the banana sector: together with the FAO and Fairtade International, IDH is supporting the Living Wage Advocacy Initiative (LIWIN) to improve sector governance in Ecuador and Ghana, which has involved engaging with governmental agencies, industry bodies and trade unions on the payment of a living wage.
 The living wage benchmark study has been completed for Ghana, and the study is in the validation process in Ecuador.